 Maybe that was part of the problem.

-I never did feel right, about being me.
+I never did feel right about being me.
 I always needed something more.
-I felt entitled to nice things.
+I liked nice things.
 I wanted the best.
 I hated waiting for anything.
-When I wanted something, it was all I could think about – until I got it, and then, I wanted something else.
-There were times I felt guilty for the stress I created in our family.
+When I wanted something it was all I could think about – until I got it, and then, I wanted something else.
+There were times I felt guilty for the stress I caused our family.
 But it was fleeting.
 The burning need inside of me was greater than anything else.
 This need had no conscience, integrity, or morals.

 This need – was my addiction.